petsc/petsc/doc/docs/manual/vec.rst

      PetscScalar u,v,omega,temperature;
    } Node;

-and write residual evaluation using
+and write the residual evaluation using

 .. code-block::